qgrid/qgrid.github.io/source/feature/data-columns.md

 }
 ```

-> q-grid generation supports only objects in the array, if array item type is primitive q-grid won't be able to render it.
+> q-grid column generator supports only array of objects in rows, if row type is primitive it won't be rendered.

 {% docEditor "github/qgrid/ng2-example/tree/generate-column-cohort/latest" %}